-This means that beetroots should not have a major effect on blood sugar levels, because the total carb amount in each serving is low.
+This means that beetroots should not have a major effect on blood sugar levels because the total carb amount in each serving is low.

-FiberBeetroots are high in fiber, providing about 2–3 grams in each 100 gram serving.
+Beetroots are high in fiber, providing about 2–3 grams in each 3/4-cup (100-gram) raw serving.

 Beetroots are a great source of many essential vitamins and minerals.

-These are the main plant compounds in beetroots:
+The main plant compounds in beetroots are:

-- Vulgaxanthin: A yellow or orange pigment found in beetroots and yellow beets.
+- Vulgaxanthin.
+A yellow or orange pigment found in beetroots and yellow beets.

-Inorganic NitratesInorganic nitrates include nitrates, nitrites and nitric oxide.
+Inorganic nitrates include nitrates, nitrites, and nitric oxide.

-Beetroots, and beetroot juice, are exceptionally high in nitrates.
+Beetroots and beetroot juice are exceptionally high in nitrates.

 Beetroots and beetroot juice have many health benefits, especially for heart health and exercise performance.

-Numerous studies suggest that nitrates can enhance physical performance, particularly during high intensity endurance exercise.
+Numerous studies suggest that nitrates can enhance physical performance, particularly during high-intensity endurance exercise.

-Beetroots (or beetroot juice) are often used for this purpose because of their high inorganic nitrate content.
+Beets and their juice are often used for this purpose because of their high inorganic nitrate content.

 Oxalates also have antinutrient properties.
 This means that they may interfere with the absorption of micronutrients.

-FODMAPsBeetroots contain FODMAPs in the form of fructans.
-They are short chain carbohydrates that feed the gut bacteria.
+Beetroots contain FODMAPs in the form of fructans, which are short-chain carbs that feed your gut bacteria.